pedrosorio/tuenti_2015/prob07/README.md

 who likes cats (-2).
 For each girl, this condition is satisfied iff V(G) >= 0 and (V(V(G)) == -1 or V(V(G)) == G).
 This
 is computed in O(1), again more efficient than just doing it naively.

+5 points for every girl H who likes to go shopping and has no possible connection with G through a chain of friends.
+This is another way of saying “total number of girls who like shopping and are in a different connected component of the graph”.
+In order to do this efficiently we compute the connected components of the graph by doing DFS and then count how many girls like shopping in each connected component O(N).
+The score for each girl is computed in O(1) as TOTAL_GIRLS_WHO_LIKE_SHOPPING - GIRLS_WHO_LIKE_SHOPPING_IN_HER_CONNECTED_COMPONENT

 An important point to ensure the correctness of the solution is that we never register a friendship more than once as the input will contain repeated friendships.